warmcat/gitohashi/README.md

 ### Markdown

-README and blog markdown is rendered by gitohashi's own small server-side markdown renderer.
-Raw HTML in the markdown is never passed through: every emitted byte is HTML-escaped at render time, which removes the XSS class the old client-side "preprocess the dangerous characters" approach had to defend against.
+README and blog markdown is rendered server-side by the lws streaming markdown renderer (`lws-md`, see `READMEs/README.markdown-renderer.md` in the lws tree).
+The renderer only issues structural events and data to its sink; all markup synthesis, escaping and the URL scheme policy belong to the sink, so raw HTML in the markdown is never passed through: every emitted byte is HTML-escaped at render time, which removes the XSS class the old client-side "preprocess the dangerous characters" approach had to defend against.
 Repo-relative image and link URLs are rewritten to /plain/ and /tree/ URLs automatically, like the old client-side showdown extension did.
+Fenced code blocks tagged with a language the lws highlighter knows (c, cpp, diff, ...) are highlighted exactly like the file views.

 With this the xss test page at ./xss/README.md with several dozen xss variations does not render to anything active scriptwise.